 Self-care and community care go hand in hand.
 Of course socializing can be necessary self-care, like going to a movie, a concert, or just to grab a cup of tea with a friend.
 And even when company isn’t required, having loved ones to share the joy with can make that self-care time more valuable.
 Each person needs a different balance of solitude and social time, but we all need both.

 I’ve found that community is vital to deepening my self-care practice.
 When I struggle to believe I deserve a break to recharge and put my needs first, it’s the external validation that helps me begin to internally validate myself.
 For me, there has to be a back and forth.
 Friends also provide valuable self-care ideas and affirmations that I can carry with me into my solitude to better enjoy my time alone.

-There are many false beliefs in society that drive us to work harder and harder, while asking for less and less help.
-And we can’t change the structure of our capitalist societies without challenging the myth of self-sufficiency in the small moments of our lives, shifting behavior over time to be less independent and more interconnected.
+There are many destructive and false beliefs upheld by society that drive us to work harder and harder while asking for less and less help.
+We can’t change the structure of our capitalist societies without challenging the myth of self-sufficiency.
+Even in small moments, we can shift our behavior over time to be less toxically independence-focused and more interconnected.

-[Featured Image: Person with medium length brown hair stands indoors leaning against a gate while staring at the camera.
-Pexels.com]
+[Featured Image: Person with lighter skin and medium-length dark brown hair stands indoors, leaning against a gate while staring at the camera.
+Source: Pexels.com]